getnamo/SocketIOClient-Unreal/README.md

 ### Receiving Events

 To receive events call _OnNativeEvent_ and pass in your expected event name and callback lambda or function with ```const FString& Event, const TSharedPtr<FJsonValue>& Message``` signature.
-Optionally pass in another FString for specify namespace, omit if not using a namespace.
+Optionally pass in another FString to specify namespace, omit if not using a namespace.

 ```c++
 SIOClientComponent->OnNativeEvent(FString("MyEvent"), [](const FString& Event, const TSharedPtr<FJsonValue>& Message)